 - 1/2 tablespoon fresh lime juice

-- 1 to 2 tablespoons flour (wheat or chickpea flour both work well)
+- 1 to 2 tablespoons brown rice or whole spelt flour

 - Salt and pepper to taste

 - A little extra virgin olive oil to sauté